xy-241/CS-Notes/content/Discrete Math/Mathematical Statement.md

 ### Statement
 - A sentence that is `True` or `False`, but not both
 - Can be presented with variables like `p`, `q`, `r` & `s` etc
+- The tip here is to keep it atomic, especially in [[Mathematical Proof]] that is complicated
 ### Logical Connectives
 - Negation: `NOT` performed first
 - Disjunction: `OR` ,Conjunction: `AND` coequal, make sure proper parentheses is used to avoid [[Propositional Logic#Ambiguous]]